Skip to content

 In a sequence diagram, we have the following concepts:

-• Participant: A component that "participates" in the diagram, so something/someone whose behavior should be modeled.
-It can be one of the following:
+• Participant: a component that "participates" in the diagram, so something/someone whose behavior should be modeled.
+It can be a participant, an instance, an actor or a component

 • Lifeline: the entire duration a participant is alive, symbolized by the dotted line downwards